History of Michael Conforto in Timeline

 Michael Conforto

-Michael Conforto, nicknamed "Scooter", is a professional baseball outfielder currently playing for the Los Angeles Dodgers in MLB.
+Michael Conforto, known as "Scooter", is a professional baseball outfielder currently playing for the Los Angeles Dodgers in MLB.
 He previously played for the New York Mets and the San Francisco Giants.
-Conforto is an American professional baseball player.
+A notable MLB player, Conforto has established himself as a prominent outfielder throughout his career.

 March 1, 1993: Michael Conforto's Birth

-On March 1, 1993, Michael Thomas Conforto, nicknamed "Scooter", was born.
-He is an American professional baseball outfielder.
+On March 1, 1993, Michael Thomas Conforto, later nicknamed "Scooter", was born.
+He would grow up to become a professional baseball outfielder.

 Others born on this day/year

-In 2015, Michael Conforto became the first rookie to hit two home runs in a World Series game since Andruw Jones in the 1996 World Series.
+In Game 4 of the 2015 World Series, Conforto hit two home runs, becoming the first rookie to homer twice in a world series game since Andruw Jones accomplished the feat in Game 1 of the 1996 World Series.

 2004: Little League World Series

-In 2004, Conforto represented the Northwest Region in the Little League World Series.
+In 2004, Michael Conforto represented the Northwest Region in the Little League World Series.

 2012: Freshman Year at Oregon State University

-In 2012, as a freshman at Oregon State University, Conforto had a successful season, hitting .349 with 13 home runs and 76 RBIs.
+In 2012, as a freshman at Oregon State University, Conforto achieved a batting average of .349, an on-base percentage of .437, and a slugging percentage of .601, hitting 13 home runs and leading the Pac-12 with 76 RBIs.
 He was named Freshman Hitter of the Year by the NCBWA and Pac-12 Freshman of the Year.

-In 2013, during his sophomore year, Conforto helped lead Oregon State University to the College World Series and was named to the All-Tournament Team.
-He was also named Pac-12 Player of the Year and a first-team All-American by the ABCA.
+In 2013, during his sophomore year at Oregon State University, Conforto hit .328/.447/.526, helping lead the team to the College World Series.
+He was named to the All-Tournament Team, Pac-12 Player of the Year, and a first-team All-American by the ABCA.

 2014: Drafted by the Mets

-In 2014, after playing college baseball for the Oregon State Beavers, the Mets selected Conforto in the first round of the MLB draft with the 10th overall pick.
+In 2014, after playing college baseball for the Oregon State Beavers, Conforto was selected by the New York Mets in the first round of the MLB draft with the 10th overall pick.

 Prior to the 2014 season, Conforto was named the preseason Sporting News College Baseball Player of the Year.
-Conforto finished the season hitting .345 with 52 runs, 16 doubles, seven home runs, 56 RBIs, and 55 walks.
-He was again named the Pac-12 Baseball Player of the Year and a finalist for the Golden Spikes Award and the Dick Howser Trophy.
+He ended the season hitting .345/.504/.547 with 52 runs, 16 doubles, seven home runs, 56 RBIs, and 55 walks, and was again named the Pac-12 Baseball Player of the Year.
+He was also a finalist for the Golden Spikes Award and the Dick Howser Trophy.

 On June 26, 2015, Conforto was promoted to the Binghamton Mets of the Class AA Eastern League.